 Best Value Bordeaux: Barons de Rothschild Legende Bordeaux Rouge 2016

 Perhaps the greatest new Bordeaux release in decades, Légende wines come from the exceptional Bordeaux house of Domaines Barons de Rothschild (owners of First Growth Lafite).
-True value-driven wines, they represent the expression of Bordeaux’s notable appellations, from the Médoc and Saint-Émilion to Pauillac.
+Truly value-driven, these wines represent the expression of Bordeaux’s notable appellations, from Médoc to Saint-Émilion to Pauillac.

 Good to Know: